-As expected, the results of this study show that the extraction process of the studied metal ions was dependent on the pH.
-The amount extracted of each ion extracted generally increased as the pH increased.
-The extraction mechanism of the metal ions suggests that they coordinate to the ligand via one phenolic oxygen atom, two nitrogen atoms of the tertiary amine and two pyridinic nitrogen atoms.
-Results on the maximum extraction capacity revealed that lower concentrations of the ligand were needed to extract Cd(II), Cu(II) and Zn(II) compared to Mn(II) and Ni(II).
+As can be expected, results of this study show that the extraction process of the studied metal ions depended on the pH.
+The contents extracted of each ion generally increased as the pH increased.
+The extraction mechanism of the metal ions suggests that they coordinate to the ligand by one phenolic oxygen atom, two nitrogen atoms of the tertiary amine and two pyridinic nitrogen atoms.
+Results on the maximum extraction capacity revealed that lower concentrations of the ligand were necessary to extract Cd(II), Cu(II) and Zn(II) compared to Mn(II) and Ni(II).
 Finally, the ligand was selective for Cu(II) at pH 4.0, since no extraction of the remaining ions was observed.